tkm3d1a/tt-product-smart-numbering-software/README.md

 [Video on switching views?](https://www.youtube.com/watch?v=xUwk2-_tRzo&ab_channel=ToskersCorner)

+## Update Logs

+**10/11/2022**
+- Attempting to setup in VS
+    - Setting up VS solution from existing folder is not simple
+    - Need to investigate why solution explorer is not working (only showing folder view)
+- Adding .gitignore info to cover
+- Basic hello world c# file written to remember setup
+    - Not compiled or setup though
+- Need to set a goal for coming days to get some basic MVP working

 ## Copy-Paste from Notion

 This will need to be cleaned and transposed to proper information at a later date.